William Fleming (lifeboatman): Awards

 Fleming's 49 years with the lifeboat service were marked by courageous acts that placed him second only to Henry Blogg of Cromer in the list of Norfolk's most decorated lifeboat men.
 Over the space of five years, Fleming attained a full set of the RNLI's awards for gallantry.
 He was awarded a RNLI Gold Medal for his part in the rescue of Hopelyn, with fifteen Bronze Medals presented to other lifeboatmen.
 In 1926 he was awarded a bronze medal for the rescue of four seamen from the ketch Henrietta.
 In 1927 he received a silver medal for the part the lifeboat played in the rescue of the Dutch oil tanker Georgia, when she was stranded on Haisborough Sands.
 He was also awarded a silver watch by the Queen of the Netherlands for standing by Georgia.

 In addition, in 1924 Fleming was awarded the Empire Gallantry Medal for the Hopelyn rescue, which he exchanged for the newly created George Cross in 1941.
 As a George Cross recipient he received the Queen Elizabeth II Coronation Medal in 1953.

+Legacy

 A blue "heritage" plaque to commemorate William G. Fleming GC was unveiled on Monday, 23 October 2017 at 11 Pavilion Road, Gorleston, where he lived whilst serving as coxswain.

-In December 2019 the Finance Shop, a local firm offering independent financial advice, relocated from their Baker Street office in Gorleston to custom-built premises on Morton Peto Road on the Harfrey's Industrial Estate in Great Yarmouth.
+In December 2019 the Finance Shop, a local firm offering independent financial advice, relocated to custom-built premises on Morton Peto Road on the Harfrey's Industrial Estate in Great Yarmouth.
 This new building, William Fleming House, was named in honour of Coxswain William "Billy" Fleming.